Pradeesh08/CODESOFT-CONTACT-BOOK/README.md

 ## Database

 The application utilizes a database to store contact information.
-The database engine used is SQLite, and the database file is named `contacts.db`.
+The database engine used is SQLite, and the database file is named `contacts_book.db`.